Why Is the Age to Begin Receiving Social Security Benefits 62?

 Why is the age for Social Security 62?

 Have you ever wondered why the age that you can begin receiving Social Security benefits is set at 62?
-Why wouldn't it be 60 or 65 or even 55?
+Why wouldn't it be a 5 year increment like 60 or 65 or even 55?

 Here is the answer.
 President Franklin Roosevelt began Social Security in the 1930's.
 In the midst of the depression, the American people were excited to hear the government was going to take care of them.
 What they didn't realize is that this was the beginning stages of Socialism.